-PSY 280'380/480 CREDIT NEU 280/380/480 CREDIT VOLUNTEER 1.
-Go to www.psy.miami.edu.
-2. Click "Undergraduate" then "Undergraduate Research Opportunities."
-3. Find a project of interest.
-4. Get in touch withthe contact person and arrange an interview.
-5. Complete the Permission to Register for Research for Credit form.
-6. Bring the signed form to UASP (Flipse 508) and meet with an advisor to register.
-Contact Dr. Helen Bramlett (hbramlett@miami.edu) to arrange a meeting to discuss your research interests.
+PSY 280/380/480 CREDIT NEU 280/380/480 CREDIT VOLUNTEER Go to www.psy.miami.edu.
+Click "Undergraduate" then "Undergraduate Contact Dr. Helen Bramlett (hbramlett@miami.edu) For PSY volunteer research, complete steps 1-4 under Research Opportunities."
+Find a project of interest.
+Get in touch with the contact person and to arrange a meeting to discuss your research interests.
 Work with Dr. Bramlett to find a project of interest.
-Get in touch with the contact person and arrange an interview.
-Complete the Permission to Register for Research for Credit form.
-Ering the signed form to UASP (Flipse 508) and meet with and advisor to register.
-For PSY volunteer research, complete steps 1-4 under "PSY 280/380/480 CREDIT" and steps 1-2 below.
-For NEU volunteer research, complete steps 1-3 under "NEU 280/380/480 CREDIT" and steps 1-2 below.
-1. Complete the Undergraduate Application for Volunteer Research Participation form.
+Get in touch with the contact person and arrange an "PSY 280/380/480 CREDIT" and steps 1-2 below.
+For NEU volunteer research, complete steps 1-3 arrange an interview.
+Complete the Permission to Register for interview.
+Complete the Permission to Register for Research under "NEU 280/380/480 CREDIT" and steps 1-2 Research for Credit form.
+Bring the signed form to UASP (Flipse 508) for Credit form.
+Bring the signed form to UASP (Flipse 508) and meet below.
+1. Complete the Undergraduate Application for and meet with an advisor to register. with and advisor to register.
+Volunteer Research Participation form.
 2. Drop off the signed form at UASP (Flipse 508).

-\Students doing research for credit are also advised to complete the Undergraduate Application for Volunteer Research Participation form so they are covered from liability issues and granted computer access for the fiscal year.
-Students who do not complete this form are only allowed access to work in their research lab (for the semester they are rezistered) from the first day of classes to the last day of classes.
+Students doing research for credit are also advised to complete the Undergraduate Application for Volunteer Research Participation form so they are covered from liability issues and granted computer access for the fiscal year.
+Students who do not complete this form are only allowed access to work in their research lab (for the semester they are registered) from the first day of classes to the last day of classes.